rezen/zap-tutorial/20_challenges.md

 *If you've never done Juice Shop be, warned, this section will give away answers for the easy section*
 Now that we've covered some of the foundational aspects of ZAP, let's take some time to focus on Juice Shop, and then figure out how best to automate testing of Juice Shop.
+We'll take a look at each vulnerability and then figure out how to automate testing it.

+## Scripting
+For the code in each of the challenges below we'll be using Selenium to control the browser, so if you see `browser` you'll know that it's referring to the Selenium driver.
+If you see `session` that is referring to an instance of `requests` configured with the correct headers & proxy.
+If you see `target`, you know that variable is referring to the target url of the app.

 ![Juice Shop Scoreboard](assets/images/juice-shop-score-board.png)